marcduiker/SPE-Modules/README.md

 ## Dependencies

-- Sitecore 8
-- Sitecore PowerShell Extensions 4
+The Modules are made with Sitecore PowerShell Extensions 4 running in Sitecore 8.
-- Unicorn 3 (to get the scripts under version control)